Chandramukhi Pranasakhi: Production

 After a series of small budget films, Bhavana was cast as a tomboy character in the film.
 Since the role was similar to her real life self, Bhavana had freedom to what she wanted with the role.
+The film was shot in locations at Honnavar, Sirsi, Gokarna and Agumbe.

 Soundtrack

 K. Kalyan composed the background score for the film and the soundtracks, also writing the lyrics for all the soundtracks.
 The album has eight soundtracks.
 This film provided a breakthrough for K. Kalyan and the film's music became popular.

 Box-office

 Chandramukhi Pranasakhi was a hit at the box office, with melodious songs composed by K. Kalyan.It was one of the highest grossing Kannada films of the year 1999.
 The film was one among the twenty films considered good quality by the Karnataka state government and was given a subsidy of ₹ 10 lakh.
 The movie is considered one of the milestone movies in the career of actress Bhavana.